qmk/qmk_firmware/docs/features/combo.md

 With `COMBO_STRICT_TIMER`, the timer is started only on the first key press.
 Inputting combos is now less relaxed; you need to make sure the full chord is pressed within the `COMBO_TERM`.
-Misfires are less common but if you type multiple combos fast, there is a chance that the latter ones might not activate properly.
+Misfires are less common, but if you type multiple combos fast, there is a chance that the latter ones might not activate properly.

 #### `#define COMBO_NO_TIMER`